silverhack/monkey365/docs/configuration/microsoft365-options.md

 ## SharePoint Online

-The `-ScanSites` option allows you to specify one or more SharePoint URLs manually.
+The `-SpoSites` option allows you to specify one or more SharePoint URLs manually.
 This parameter is particularly helpful when Monkey365 cannot automatically detect the root SharePoint URL.

 ```PowerShell